sunfounder/nvme-kit/docs/source/index.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-SunFounder NVMe Kit
+SunFounder NVMe Kit Series
 =====================================

-NVMe Kit is a hardware kit for Raspberry Pi, which can be used to read and write NVMe SSDs.
+The NVMe Kit Series is a hardware kit for Raspberry Pi, which can be used to read and write NVMe SSDs.
 It is compatible with Raspberry Pi 5.

-We have two kits, one is Dual NVMe Raft, the other is General NVMe PIP.
-The difference between the two kits is that the Dual NVMe Raft has two NVMe SSD slots, and the General NVMe PIP has one NVMe SSD slot.
+We have two kits, one is **Dual NVMe Raft**, the other is **General NVMe PIP**.
+The difference between the two kits is that the **Dual NVMe Raft** has two NVMe SSD slots, and the **General NVMe PIP** has one NVMe SSD slot.

 Continue to read the documentation to learn how to use them.